jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2018-03-17-build-a-quad/index.md

 ogImage: "./build-a-quad-21.jpg"
 ---

 This build is heavily inspired by [UAVfutures' 110MPH build][1] with some changes.
+Building this quad had its ups and downs as you can tell from the rest of the article.
+While I don't give up easily in the face of challenge, I'd like to point out that after having issues with 2 of those Racerstar StarF4S boards, I **DO NOT RECOMMEND** them for your build and am myself looking for an alternative.
+The board was ok while it worked and <a href="#maiden-flight">I had a ton of fun flying my quad for a month and a half</a>, but having 2 of those boards fail within ~ 2 months is the threshold of my patience.

 ### 1. Initial test assembly